Samuel Epstein (politician)

-Samuel S. Epstein (January 1, 1890–April 21, 1951) was an American lawyer and physician.
+Samuel S. Epstein (January 1, 1890 – April 21, 1951) was a Russian-American lawyer and physician.

 Biography

-Epstein emigrated to the United States from Russia when he was fourteen years old and settled in Chicago, Illinois.
+Epstein was born in Odessa on January 1, 1890.
+He emigrated to the United States when he was fourteen years old and settled in Chicago, Illinois.
+He married Florence Siegal in 1913, and they had three children.

 Epstein was educated in the Chicago public schools.
-He received his bachelor's and medical degrees from Loyola University Chicago in 1914.
+He received his bachelor's and medical degrees from the Chicago College of Medicine and Surgery in 1914.
 Epstein served in the Medical Corps of the United States Army during World War I and was commissioned a captain.
 He went to John Marshall Law School and was admitted to the Illinois bar in 1941.
-Epstein practiced law with his daughter in Chicago.
-He was a Democrat and served as the attorney for the Cook County Democratic Central Committee.
-Epstein served in the Illinois House of Representatives in 1951 when he died while still in office.
-Epstein died at Mount Sinai Hospital in Chicago, Illinois.
+He practiced law with his daughter in Chicago.

+Epstein was a Democrat and served as the attorney for the Cook County Democratic Central Committee.
+He served in the Illinois House of Representatives for the 19th District in 1951, when he died while still in office.
+Epstein died at Mount Sinai Hospital in Chicago on April 21.
+He was buried at Rosehill Cemetery.